The 2022 Guide to State Park Camping Reservations in All 50 States

 Utah

-If a Utah state park is your destination, you’re able to book a campsite 16 weeks in advance of your planned departure date from the campground.
-Reservations are available online or by calling.
-There is a maximum stay of 14 days within any 30 days, except for at popular Snow Canyon State Park in St. George, whose maximum stay is 5 days.
+If a Utah state park is your destination, you’re able to book a campsite on a 4-month rolling basis.
+Reservations are available online or by calling 800-322-3770.
+At most parks, there’s a maximum stay of 14 days within any 30 days.
 Walk-ins are ok, subject to availability.

 Reservations: Utah State Parks